Minhaz00/Kubernetes-for-the-Absolute-Beginners/Networking-in-Kubernetes/README.md

 with the address 10.244.0.0, and all the pods are attached to it.
 When we deploy multiple pods, they all get a separate IP assigned from this network.
-The pods can communicate to each other through this IP.But accessing the other pods using this internal IP address may not be a good idea as it's subject to change when pods are recreated.
+The pods can communicate to each other through this IP.But accessing the other pods using this internal IP address may not be a good idea as it's subject to change. when pods are recreated.

 <div style="text-align:center">